 If it was that easy, what would analysts do all day?
 In reality, you cannot assume that the problem as it was described to you is the real issue.
-It may be a symptom of a more complex problem, or a pain point that has multiple causes.
+It may be a symptom of a more complex problem or a pain point that has multiple causes.
 Before you forge ahead to solve a problem set in front of you, make sure you understand what it is and what it is not.
 Discovering the real issue may turn out to be the hardest task you will undertake.

-Here is a real life story for you.
+Here is a real-life story for you.

 An operations business unit has been recently divided into two in an attempt to streamline the division of work.
 Previously, the work was assigned to specialists based on the type of request and their area of expertise.
-The management felt that it was not very efficient: the requests did not come in steady flow, so some specialists would be behind while others had nothing to do.
+The management felt that it was not very efficient: the requests did not come in a steady flow, so some specialists would be behind while others had nothing to do.
 The reorganization created two teams, one to service large clients, and the other for small clients.
 Specialists were divided up between the teams, the large client team getting the majority of more experienced workers since bigger clients often had more complex requests.

 A business analyst was called to task when the realization came that there was no clear method to dividing tasks between the two teams.
 The work still came in through one pipeline, so one person that knew all clients well was assigned to manually split up the work between teams each morning.
-The determination of large vs small client was a bit subjective and that started to cause tension.
+The determination of large vs small clients was a bit subjective and that started to cause tension.
 And of course, when this person was away, someone else had to pick up the triaging.

-Hastily, sales history data was requested from business intelligence team in an attempt to come up with quantitative criteria for large vs. small client.
+Hastily, sales history data was requested from the business intelligence team in an attempt to come up with quantitative criteria for large vs. small clients.
 A business analyst was requested to put together requirements for collecting historical data and building some analytics to help classify clients as large or small.
-The business analyst spent a few days mapping existing process that the two new teams followed, then a few more days studying the data on sales volumes.
+The business analyst spent a few days mapping the existing process that the two new teams followed, then a few more days studying the data on sales volumes.
 The requirements started to take shape but never seemed to be done.
-The stakeholders kept arguing about criteria.
+The stakeholders kept arguing about the criteria.

 In the end, the analyst realized that the data collected in the data warehouse was not sufficient to determine client size reliably.
 If a client only placed one order, it was too early to tell whether the client would be big or small.
-There was no information stored about the size of client’s business or their revenue.
+There was no information stored about the size of the client’s business or revenue.
 And when a new order from a brand-new client came in, the client profile was not in the system yet, so routing to one of the teams might as well be random.